Heritage 2019, 2(1), ; https://doi.org/10.3390/heritage2010023

 4. Comparison between the Faces of the Turin Shroud and the Manoppello Veil

 In Figure 5a we show the face of the Turin Shroud visible with UV, after having applied the logarithmic transformation, corrected the stripes of the background , and de-noised the final result.
-In b the same digital restoring procedure is applied to the face of the Turin Shroud seen with visible light.
-In c we averaged a,b, after having co-registered each other by aligning the hematic traces and the extended tissue defects, for example the long fold on the beard present in both images. d shows the digitally−restored Manoppello face. e shows the original photograph of the region of the face of the Turin Shroud. f shows the original photograph of the Veil of Manoppello (back side), taken by the third author, with the contrast enhanced.
+In Figure 5b the same digital restoring procedure is applied to the face of the Turin Shroud seen with visible light.
+In Figure 5c we averaged Figure 5a,b, after having co-registered each other by aligning the hematic traces and the extended tissue defects, for example the long fold on the beard present in both images.
+Figure 5d shows the digitally−restored Manoppello face.
+Figure 5e shows the original photograph of the region of the face of the Turin Shroud.
+Figure 5f shows the original photograph of the Veil of Manoppello (back side), taken by the third author, with the contrast enhanced.
 In each image the blue rectangular box defines the region of the face.
 The dashed horizontal and vertical red lines are drawn, for reference, in correspondence of some main anatomical details.
 All the images are shown in the same spatial relative scale, in a ratio 1:1.

 Figure 6. (a) Relief plot of the Turin Shroud face shown in the previous figure (panel 5b). (b) Relief plot of the Manoppello face visible in the previous figure (panel 5d).
-See main text for more details. (c) Contour plot of the Turin Shroud face shown in b. (d) Contour plot of the Manoppello face visible in d.
+See main text for more details. (c) Contour plot of the Turin Shroud face shown in Figure 5b. (d) Contour plot of the Manoppello face visible in Figure 5d.

 Differently from the Turin Shroud, the relief plot of the face visible on the Manoppello Veil partially lacks tri-dimensionality.

-The graininess of the plot relief shown in b could be related to the semi-transparency of the Veil, leading to local maxima of transmitted light among the threads.
-It is interesting to note that in the Turin Shroud face it is slightly visible the profile of the right cheek, highlighted by a dashed white curve in a, separated by the profile of the hairs, also highlighted with another dashed white curve.
+The graininess of the plot relief shown in Figure 6b could be related to the semi-transparency of the Veil, leading to local maxima of transmitted light among the threads.
+It is interesting to note that in the Turin Shroud face it is slightly visible the profile of the right cheek, highlighted by a dashed white curve in Figure 6a, separated by the profile of the hairs, also highlighted with another dashed white curve.
 The right cheek appears as it was swollen.
-It should be noted that also in the face of Manoppello, shown in b, it is visible a swollen right cheek.
+It should be noted that also in the face of Manoppello, shown in Figure 6b, it is visible a swollen right cheek.

-In we superposed the digitally restored face visible on the Veil (a) to that visible on the Shroud, after the logarithmic transformation of the intensity, the correction of the background stripes and de-noising the final result (b).
+In Figure 7 we superposed the digitally restored face visible on the Veil (Figure 7a) to that visible on the Shroud, after the logarithmic transformation of the intensity, the correction of the background stripes and de-noising the final result (Figure 7b).

-The result of the superposition of 50% of a and 50% of b is shown in c, aligned with the Turin Shroud image by centering the eyes’ regions.
-In d we have extracted the face profiles from a, by increasing 100% both the image contrast and sharpness, and by reducing the grey levels until leaving only the most intense image variations.
-Then, we have added it to b, to further investigate and assess the matching of the two faces.
+The result of the superposition of 50% of Figure 7a and 50% of Figure 7b is shown in Figure 7c, aligned with the Turin Shroud image by centering the eyes’ regions.
+In Figure 7d we have extracted the face profiles from Figure 7a, by increasing 100% both the image contrast and sharpness, and by reducing the grey levels until leaving only the most intense image variations.
+Then, we have added it to Figure 7b, to further investigate and assess the matching of the two faces.

-To be more detailed, in a we show the logarithm of the intensity with removed background stripes.
-In b we report the average ⟨I⟩ of the rows of a in the blue box of a (blue profile) together with the average ⟨I⟩ of the rows of c in the green box (green profile), where c shows the intensity without removed background stripes, together with the average ⟨I⟩ of the rows of d in the red box (red profile).
-The vertical blue lines intersect the two minima in the blue profile corresponding to the cheeks’ width for a.
-The vertical green lines intersect the two minima in the green profile corresponding to the cheeks’ width for c.
+To be more detailed, in Figure 8a we show the logarithm of the intensity with removed background stripes.
+In Figure 8b we report the average of the rows of Figure 8a in the blue box of Figure 8a (blue profile) together with the average of the rows of Figure 8c in the green box (green profile), where Figure 8c shows the intensity without removed background stripes, together with the average of the rows of Figure 8d in the red box (red profile).
+The vertical blue lines intersect the two minima in the blue profile corresponding to the cheeks’ width for Figure 8a.
+The vertical green lines intersect the two minima in the green profile corresponding to the cheeks’ width for Figure 8c.

-Figure 8. (a) Logarithm of the intensity with removed background stripes. (b) Blue profile: average of the rows of a in the blue box; green profile: average of the rows of c in the green box. (c) Intensity without removed background stripes. (d) Digitally-restored Manoppello face. (e) Positive image of the Turin Shroud.
+Figure 8. (a) Logarithm of the intensity with removed background stripes. (b) Blue profile: average of the rows of Figure 8a in the blue box; green profile: average of the rows of Figure 8c in the green box. (c) Intensity without removed background stripes. (d) Digitally-restored Manoppello face. (e) Positive image of the Turin Shroud.

-Let us note that the width of the cheeks is underestimated in c by about 1.8 cm with respect to a, well beyond the finite image resolution of about 0.5 cm, if we do not remove the vertical background stripes and do not calculate the logarithm of the intensity.
+Let us note that the width of the cheeks is underestimated in Figure 8c by about 1.8 cm with respect to Figure 8a, well beyond the finite image resolution of about 0.5 cm, if we do not remove the vertical background stripes and do not calculate the logarithm of the intensity.

-By comparison, in d we show the digitally restored face of Manoppello compared with the positive image of the Turin Shroud (e).
-The relative distance of the green and blue vertical lines is the same of a–c, obtained by the minima of the averaged profiles shown in b.
-Let us note that the face cheeks’ width of d agrees well with the face cheeks’ width of a, as it can be also evaluated by comparing the red average profile, measured in d with the blue average profile measured in a.
-Conversely, by using the positive Turin Shroud image (e), the estimated cheeks’ width would be also smaller than what is obtainable in c; i.e., by the negative image.
-In other words, if the face size is calculated by direct inspection of e the underestimation of the cheeks’ width would also be more than 14%, as it can be evinced by the vertical blue and green lines used as a reference for a,c–e.
+By comparison, in Figure 8d we show the digitally restored face of Manoppello compared with the positive image of the Turin Shroud (Figure 8e).
+The relative distance of the green and blue vertical lines is the same of Figure 8a–c, obtained by the minima of the averaged profiles shown in Figure 8b.
+Let us note that the face cheeks’ width of Figure 8d agrees well with the face cheeks’ width of Figure 8a, as it can be also evaluated by comparing the red average profile, measured in Figure 8d with the blue average profile measured in Figure 8a.
+Conversely, by using the positive Turin Shroud image (Figure 8e), the estimated cheeks’ width would be also smaller than what is obtainable in Figure 8c; i.e., by the negative image.
+In other words, if the face size is calculated by direct inspection of Figure 8e the underestimation of the cheeks’ width would also be more than 14%, as it can be evinced by the vertical blue and green lines used as a reference for Figure 8a,c–e.
 Therefore, the digital restoration of the two faces seems to be a pre-requisite before comparing them, otherwise systematic errors in the determination of the cheeks’ widths would be unavoidable.

-Returning to the final image, shown in a, b shows its contour plot.
-By comparing b with c,d it is evident that the new image contains 3D information and some anatomic details of both the Turin Shroud face and the Manoppello face, but combined in a different way with respect to c, the latter obtained by the most common direct average of the two faces, or, which is the same, by performing a Fourier synthesis with weights equal to (0.5, 0.5).
+Returning to the final image, shown in Figure 9a, Figure 9b shows its contour plot.
+By comparing Figure 9b with Figure 6c,d it is evident that the new image contains 3D information and some anatomic details of both the Turin Shroud face and the Manoppello face, but combined in a different way with respect to Figure 7c, the latter obtained by the most common direct average of the two faces, or, which is the same, by performing a Fourier synthesis with weights equal to (0.5, 0.5).

-If we compare the average intensity profiles ⟨I⟩ of the rows of a (Turin Shroud’s face, blue profile) and of a (combined image in the FFT dual space, red profile), in the regions corresponding to the blue and red rectangular boxes of a,d, respectively, we obtain the result shown in Figure 10.of the rows of
+If we compare the average intensity profiles Figure 8a (Turin Shroud’s face, blue profile) and of Figure 9a (combined image in the FFT dual space, red profile), in the regions corresponding to the blue and red rectangular boxes of Figure 8a,d, respectively, we obtain the result shown in Figure 10.of the rows of

-Figure 10. (a) Logarithm of the intensity with removed background stripes. (b) Blue profile: average of the rows of a in the blue box; red profile: average of the grey levels of the rows in the red box of d, obtained by the Fourier synthesis. (c) Average of UV and visible Turin Shroud images. (d) a, obtained by the Fourier synthesis.
+Figure 10. (a) Logarithm of the intensity with removed background stripes. (b) Blue profile: average of the rows of Figure 10a in the blue box; red profile: average of the grey levels of the rows in the red box of Figure 10d, obtained by the Fourier synthesis. (c) Average of UV and visible Turin Shroud images. (d) Figure 9a, obtained by the Fourier synthesis.

-From the comparison between the two profiles of b with the red one shown in b we can see how that corresponding to the face of Manoppello (red profile of b) has not an evident maximum of intensity in correspondence of the nose, in the center of the plot.
-Conversely, the red profile of b, corresponding to the combined image, shows the presence of an evident maximum in correspondence of the nose.
-Moreover, by comparing c and b it is interesting to note that the cheeks’ profiles are more evident when we combine the UV and the visible light measurements (c), are even more delineated after the Fourier synthesis of the Turin Shroud face, seen with visible light, with the digitally restored Manoppello face.
+From the comparison between the two profiles of Figure 10b with the red one shown in Figure 8b we can see how that corresponding to the face of Manoppello (red profile of Figure 8b) has not an evident maximum of intensity in correspondence of the nose, in the center of the plot.
+Conversely, the red profile of Figure 10b, corresponding to the combined image, shows the presence of an evident maximum in correspondence of the nose.
+Moreover, by comparing Figure 10c and Figure 10b it is interesting to note that the cheeks’ profiles are more evident when we combine the UV and the visible light measurements (Figure 10c), are even more delineated after the Fourier synthesis of the Turin Shroud face, seen with visible light, with the digitally restored Manoppello face.

 Further correlations between the two faces are also noticeable, such as the swelling of the right cheek.
 However, there are some evident differences, for example the “epsilon” blood trace on the forehead, visible only on the face visible on the Turin Shroud.
 This difference may be due to the fact that the image of the Manoppello Veil, according to tradition, was allegedly impressed during the uphill to Calvary when a woman, known as Veronica, offered a veil to Jesus to wipe his face, while the Shroud image was impressed later in the sepulcher.
 Therefore, the typical reversed “3” wound on the forehead may have been formed in this time interval.
 The moustache between the nose and the mouth seems to be different in the two cases, also for the fluids leaked by the nasal cavities of the corpse wrapped in the Shroud that could have affected locally the image formation process.